lkpeter/todo/README.md

 # todo

-TODO is a University project developed witch Visual Studio 2017.
+TODO is a University project developed with Visual Studio 2017.

 Features:
   - Create and manage todo entries with member profiles.